Two-Factor Authentication

 Once removed, ADAM will show the options to re-enrol your account in the Two-Factor Authentication setup, including a new QR code.
 If you see the QR code, then your account is no longer protected by Two-Factor Authentication.

-Please be aware that there is no synchronisation or communication between ADAM and the Two-Factor Authentication app that is installed on your phone.
+Please be aware that the only time that ADAM and your Authenticator App will communicate is when the QR code is first scanned.
+After that, there is no synchronisation or communication of any kind between ADAM and the Two-Factor Authentication app that is installed on your phone.

 Similarly, if you remove the protection from your account, it does not automatically remove the code from your app.